Benton County deputy killed in crash during Wreaths Across America escort

 The Benton County Sheriff's Office identified the victim as Detective Paul Daniel Newell, 51, of Gravette.
 He was involved in a crash on SE Walton Blvd. near Interstate 49, while escorting the Wreaths Across America procession through Bentonville, according to BCSO.

-Wreaths Across America is an organization that provides wreaths to Veterans Cemeteries across the country.
-A ceremony was planned for Saturday afternoon at the Bentonville cemetery.
+Wreaths Across America is an organization that provides wreaths to veteran cemeteries across the country.
+A ceremony was held Saturday afternoon at the Bentonville cemetery.

-Details about exactly when and where the crash happened were not immediately available.
+Detective Newell was a veteran, according to a 2018 BCSO Facebook post.

-BCSO says Detective Newell began his law enforcement career in its detention division on December 1st, 1998 and later graduated from the Arkansas Law Enforcement Training academy
+He began his law enforcement career in the Benton County detention division on December 1st, 1998 and later graduated from the Arkansas Law Enforcement Training academy.

 Detective Newell served as a patrol deputy, patrol sergeant, training sergeant, lieutenant in the administration section and most recently detective assigned to the Criminal Investigation Division.